CHAPTER 1: THE GOSPEL

 For many years, God seemed all but silent to His people.
 Yet, they had the Scriptures and its transition passed down from their fathers.
 The arrival of David’s Son promised in the Scriptures was anticipated as He was the Anointed One (Christ) from God.
 He was a champion king that would again lead them to rise like a high mountain above all other nations, especially Rome, which at that time ruled over them and oppressed the whole known world.

-Mark tells us in the beginning (I don’t find that language coincidence) the Good News they were awaiting had arrived by the voice if one crying in the wilderness, “prepare the way for the Lord, make His paths straight” (Isaiah 40:3; Mark 1:3).
-This phrase means to be repentant and to open your heart that the Christ might come into His kingdom (His people) with the honor due a true King.
+Mark tells us in the beginning (I don’t find that language coincidence) that the Good News they were awaiting had arrived by the voice if one crying in the wilderness, “prepare the way for the Lord, make His paths straight” (Isaiah 40:3; Mark 1:3).
+This phrase means to be repentant and to open your heart that the Christ might come into His kingdom (His people) with the honor due to a true King.
 Humanity’s heart is the place from which Jesus Christ was always intended to rule.
 Thus, the need for turning from sin.

-John the Baptist announced the Christ’s arrival and entrance into the Kingdom by means of baptism in water (immersion).
+John the Baptist announced Christ’s arrival and entrance into the Kingdom by means of baptism in water (immersion).
 God would forgive sins confessed with a pledge of loyalty.
 Baptism is to die to self and rise to live for God.
-John says specifically One greater than him would follow to baptize with the Holy Spirit (1:8).
+John says specifically One greater than he would follow to baptize with the Holy Spirit (1:8).

 The unusual thing is that Jesus Himself was baptized, but without the normal human need to confess sin.
 The unique thing is a confession was indeed made that day: The confession as a human to live for God.
 Jesus of Nazareth did this in order to fulfill all righteousness.
-When He did, we read a voice came from heaven, “You are my one dear Son; in you I take great delight” (1:11).
+When He did, we read a voice came from heaven, “You are my one dear Son; in You I take great delight” (1:11).

 Righteousness was fulfilled in Him being baptized not because He needs to turn from sin, but because He was without sin yet chose to (in human form) submit to His Father’s way.